SamSherrill/basketball-coach/README.md

 I'm going to see if I can build this as a PWA.
 So I'm not going to delete those files from the app just yet.

+## Models

+I've given this a lot of thought since initializing this project a couple of weeks ago, and I think that I'm going to have to go with a SQL DB.
+I started as a Mongo DB because that's what I was most recently working with.
+However, if I'm envisioning this correctly, there is going to have to be at least many to many relationship, maybe more.
+A player's stats can be recorded as individual games.
+I believe those games are going to have to be models.
+A player has many games, and a game has many players.

+Additionally, I believe I'll need a team model.
+I think the player & team models will have to be separate because once in use, players will come and go from teams year over year.
+And if a player is tracking his own stats, he'll want to keep those once he'se left the team.
+So a team has many players, and a player, over time, will likely have more than 1 team.

+Also, a team will have many games, and each game will have 2 teams playing.
+If I go so far as to organize games into seasons, that won't need a many to many relationship with games. (eg: a season has many games, but each game will only belong to one season.)
+However, a season will include many teams, and teams will have many seasons.
+Same with players to seasons.

+That said, I'll have to find the right way to chain these together to make sure that I reduce the complication, without losing relationships.
+For example, I wonder if I'll be able to say player Jones belonged to team Hawks, and they played 22 games in the 2020 season.
+Maybe the relationships between player Jones and the 2020 season be inferred & assumed because he belonged to the Hawks that entire season.
+I'll have edge cases of players switching teams, but I'll cross that bridge later.

+I'll bounce these ideas off of someone else, and see if I'm thinking of this correctly.

 NOTES BELOW ARE FROM THE COPIED MERN START REPO JONATHAN SHARED